nios-students/docs/wiki/HandbookforS1b2.md

 Still working on it.
 Any questions regarding this subject, please mail to unofficialnios[AT]gmail.com
 -----------

+# Admission Period Window Fee Details

+- From 16th Sept. to 31st January	Normal Fee
+- From 1st January to 15th February	With Late Fee of ₹260
+- From 16th February to 28th February	With Late Fee of ₹520
+- From 1st March to 15th March	With Late Fee of ₹910

 # Important Dates
 1. TMA uploading **June**
 2. Exam fees payment **June**